What is eCalrossy?

 - Calrossy has the record of the best HSC outcomes of any school in the New England/North West of NSW

-- Move to becoming a Calrossy internal student from Year 10, already being used to Calrossy’s educational standards and expectations
+- Easy progression to Calrossy internal student from Year 10.
+Students will already be used to Calrossy’s educational standards and expectations and have developed relationships with teachers and other students alike.

 - The residential sessions are required by NESA in order for Calrossy to meet educational requirements so that students can work towards a Record of School Achievement (issued by NESA) in later years

-- Residential sessions will involve Science pracs, practical PDHPE, History/Geography fieldwork, Technology hands-on experiences, social opportunities, etc.
+- Residential sessions will involve Science practicals , practical PDHPE, History/Geography fieldwork, Technology hands-on experiences and social opportunities.

 - The residential session costs are covered within the school fees paid by distance education families (apart from transport to and from)